DiegoRodriguez93/teleo-take-home/README.md

 ### Part 2

 The React component, as implemented above, showcases screenshots saved for a particular kid.
 The data is mocked for demonstration.
-Edge cases include handling large images, non-image data, and missing data.
+Edge cases include handling large images, non-image data, and missing data, wrong kid id.
 In the v0 release, handling missing data would be the priority.

 ---